 Class times and locations are available from the University's website.
 Please note that class times on the timetable are provisional.
+If possible, enrol via SOLS before week 1.
+If you have

-If possible, enrol via SOLS before week 2, when classes begin.
+If possible, enrol via SOLS before week 1.
 If you have timetabling difficulties, see Brian.